CONTACT JACOB BLIZZARD

 Jacob’s profile on the Texas Board of Legal Specialization website: https://www.tbls.org/profile/24068558

 Jacob has won federal criminal cases out of the Abilene, San Angelo, and Lubbock divisions notoriously “law and order” oriented divisions of the Northern District of Texas.
-He has also successfully won numerous state criminal cases, including capital murder.
+Cases actually tried before a jury and not plead out.
+He has also successfully won numerous state criminal jury trial cases, including capital murder.

 Picking a lawyer can be confusing.
 Knowing who to choose as a Texas criminal defense lawyer or federal criminal defense lawyer in Abilene, Texas is a difficult task.

-Jacob is among 87 lawyers out of 100,000 in Texas who is board certified in both Criminal Law and Criminal Appellate Law.
+Jacob is among only 87 lawyers out of 100,000 attorneys in Texas who is board certified in both Criminal Law and Criminal Appellate Law.

 When you choose a board-certified criminal defense lawyer, you know that you are getting a lawyer who is recognized by the State Bar of Texas Board of Legal Specialization as a criminal law and criminal appeal specialist.
 Jacob is also Capital Murder Appellate List Qualified, Texas 7th Judicial Region.
 He is also qualified to argue before the US Supreme Court as well as US Federal and US Federal Appellate Courts.